How to Enable or Disable Device Encryption on Windows 11

 Follow these steps to enable or disable Device Encryption on Windows 11:-

 Step 1.
-Open the Settings app by pressing Windows + I keys from the keyboard.
+Open the Settings app by pressing the Windows + I keys on the keyboard.

 Step 2.
-When Windows Settings opens, select Privacy & security from the left sidebar.
+When Windows Settings opens, select Privacy & Security from the left sidebar.

 Step 3.
 On the right sidebar, click Device encryption.

 Step 4.
-In the Device encryption settings page, turn On the toggle switch beside Device encryption.
+In the Device encryption settings page, turn on the toggle switch beside Device encryption.

 Once you complete the above steps, Windows 11 will turn on encryption for all the files stored on your computer.